Kong/galileo-agent-spec/README.md

 The agent MUST:

 - Bulk the data, see above for the 2 ways to do it
-- If the ALFs are batched into an array (Option 1), flush the array to `http://socket.analytics.mashape.com/1.0.0/batch` **every 2 seconds AND every time the array length reaches 1000 AND every time the total payload reaches 5Mb`.
+- If the ALFs are batched into an array (Option 1), flush the array to `http://socket.analytics.mashape.com/1.0.0/batch` **every 2 seconds AND ALSO every time the array length reaches 1000 elements`.
 The flush interval (2 seconds) and the queue length (1000) should be configurable by the user.
 - If Option 2 is chosen, it means there's only one ALF to send (even though it might have more than one entry).
 Send it to `http://socket.analytics.mashape.com/1.0.0/single`.
-Make sure it doesn't exceed 5Mb.
 - Monitor the response of the server.
 If it isn't `200 OK`, then save it to the disk and save the error somewhere (stderr or the error logs, for example).